bixb922/crank-organ/doc-software/README.md

 If a RGB (neopixel) LED is on the board and configured, it will show changing blue and green during startup.
 It will flash white several times when WiFi has connected.
 If it flashes red or magenta, or if it turns a solid red, an error has occurred, see the error log under the System button.
 If you suspect a problem with the software, please report errors as an issue, pasting the part of the error log and description of situation.
 The led will flash white when touching and releasing the touchpad.
 If there is a RGB led and it does not turn on, then change neopixel LED pin according to [Configure neopixel LED](#microphone-crank-sensor-touchpad-and-neopixel-sensor-important)

-The software will automatically load the current setlist, or if empty, the saved setlist.
+The software will automatically load the current setlist.
 If you turn the crank (with crank sensor installed) or release the touchpad, the playback will start.

-If there is no setlist stored (empty setlist), turning the crank or releasing the touchpad  will shuffle all tunes randomly (first all tunes with 3 stars rating, if none, all tunes).
+If there is no current setlist stored (empty setlist), turning the crank or releasing the touchpad  will shuffle all tunes randomly (first all tunes with 3 stars rating, if none, all tunes).

-If you have the tune list or performance page open in your cell phone previously to reboot, the page will poll the microcontroller until it is powered on and running, and then it will refresh the information.
-There should be no need to reload the page.
+If you have the tune list or performance page open in your cell phone previously to a reboot or power on, the page will poll the microcontroller until it is powered on and running, and then it will refresh the information.
 The "broken heart" emoticon on the header bar will disappear automatically once the microcontroller is running.
+Pages are automatically reloaded on power on.

 You don't need your cell phone turned on to play music, only to alter the setlist.
 In fact, you don't need a cell phone at all to play music with this system.

-# 15. Installation
+# 16. Installation
 ## Prerequisite hardware and software

 This software is designed for a ESP32-S3 N8R8 or N16R8 microcontroller.
 N8R8 means 8 Megabytes of flash, 8 Megabytes of RAM.
 N16R8 means 16 Megabytes of flash, 8 Megabytes RAM(Megabytes, not Gigabytes...).
 The ESP32-S3 is most easily available on boards (modules) like the ESP32-S3-Devkit-C or similar boards.
 There are many vendors offering these boards, I use a "ESP32-S3-Devkit-C N16R8" clone (see also the hardware description in this repository).